 University of Cambridge, UK

 Keynote 1: Real time data, privacy, profit, and the distributed grid

 Liana Jo Ault

-Venture General Manager for Energy Innovation, Nokia, Finland
+Venture General Manager for Energy Innovation, Nokia, UK

 In this topic we will investigate how distributed generation has changed the way we use data.
 We will discuss the impact privacy and profit have on the use of our data, the pitfalls and successes of existing solutions and challenges yet to be resolved.